gbmhunter/blog/content/programming/serialization-formats/a-comparison-of-serialization-formats/index.md

 ## Other Formats That Weren't Considered

-* BSON.
+* <a href="http://bsonspec.org/">BSON</a>.
 A binary format popularized by MongoDB that is based on JSON.
+* <a href="https://capnproto.org/">CAP'N PROTO</a>.
+A "cerealization protocol"...see their website for more details :-D.
-* MessagePack.
+* <a href="https://msgpack.org/index.html">MessagePack</a>.
 This looks similar to protobuf (uses binary encoding).
 Has libraries for a wide variety of languages.